 Applying for credit can feel like a mystery.
-You submit an application, cross your fingers and hope you’ll soon have access to an influx of cash.
+You submit an application, cross your fingers and hope you’ll be approved.
 But what happens in between?
 How do lenders decide who gets credit and how much they get?
 Here’s what you need to know.

 When you apply for credit, you’re asking a lender to take a risk on you.
 Beyond simply asking for money, the application process is about demonstrating your ability to pay that money back.

 In considering your application, lenders look at a variety of factors, including your history with credit, your income and any current outstanding debts.
 The key factors in assessing credit worthiness are often called the five C’s, and they reveal a lot about why some people have no problem getting access to credit while others get declined.

 Lenders use the information in your credit report to determine your credit score, a shorthand way to identify credit worthiness.

 Lenders want to know they can trust you to pay them back on time and in full plus any interest they charge.
 As they review your application, they look for clues to your financial character.

 A record of paying bills on time, continuous employment and living in one place for a significant amount of time are all signs that you may be a responsible, stable individual who will follow through and pay back what you borrow.

 If you have a lot of late payments or overdue bills, or if your employment history is spotty, the other four C’s become even more important.

 Beyond your likelihood to pay them back, lenders want to know if you have the financial resources to cover your debts.
 To assess this, they look at the income you earn, your employment history and your track record of borrowing money and paying it back.